-Following a revolt by the English nobility against his rule, King John puts his royal seal on Magna Carta, or “the Great Charter.”
+Following a revolt by the English nobility against his rule, King John puts his royal seal on Magna Carta, or “the Great Charter,” on June 15, 1215.
 The document, essentially a peace treaty between John and his barons, guaranteed that the king would respect feudal rights and privileges, uphold the freedom of the church, and maintain the nation’s laws.
 Although more a reactionary than a progressive document in its day, Magna Carta was seen as a cornerstone in the development of democratic England by later generations.

 John was enthroned as king of England following the death of his brother, King Richard the Lion-Hearted, in 1199.
 King John’s reign was characterized by failure.
 He lost the duchy of Normandy to the French king and taxed the English nobility heavily to pay for his foreign misadventures.
 He quarreled with Pope Innocent III and sold church offices to build up the depleted royal coffers.
 Following the defeat of a campaign to regain Normandy in 1214, Stephen Langton, the archbishop of Canterbury, called on the disgruntled barons to demand a charter of liberties from the king.